-Name and Place of Residence Principal Occupation(s) (for the past 5 years or more) Became a Director or Officer Beneficially Owned Directly or Indirectly or Over Which Control or Direction is Exercised Jason Mullins Ontario, Canada On January 1, 2019, Mr. Mullins assumed the role of President and Chief Executive Officer.
-Mr. Mullins was the President and Chief Operating Officer from April 2, 2018 until December 31, 2018.
-Previously Mr. Mullins was the Executive Vice President and Chief Operating Officer of goeasy Ltd. having joined the Company in 2010.
-Mr. Mullins has an extensive career in financial services including Mogo Finance Technology where he was Vice President of Sales and Operations.
+Name and Place of Residence Principal Occupation(s) (for the past 5 years or more) Became a Director or Officer Common Shares Beneficially Owned Directly or Indirectly or Over Which Control or Direction is Exercised Jason Mullins Ontario, Canada Mr. Mullins is the President and Chief Executive Officer of goeasy, having joined goeasy in 2010.
+Mr. Mullins served as President and Chief Operating Officer since April 2018 and was appointed as President and Chief Executive Officer in January of 2019.
+Previously, Mr. Mullins was the Executive Vice President and Chief Operating Officer of goeasy.
+Mr. Mullins has an extensive career in financial services, coming to goeasy in 2010 from Mogo Finance Technology where he was Vice President of Sales and Operations.
 He has held previous operations management roles at CIBC and Allied International Credit, and has an MBA from the Ivey School of Business at the University of Western Ontario.
-April 2011 57,969 Jason Appel Ontario, Canada Executive Vice President and Chief Risk Officer of goeasy Ltd. Mr. Appel was previously Senior Vice President, Risk and Analytics of goeasy Ltd. having joined the Company in December 2012.
+April 2011 70,225 Hal Khouri Ontario, Canada Mr. Khouri is the Executive Vice President and Chief Financial Officer of goeasy having joined goeasy in August 2019.
+Prior to goeasy, Mr. Khouri was the Chief Financial Officer of DuoBank (formerly Walmart Bank of Canada) and was accountable for overall financial governance, treasury and capital markets, and responsible for optimizing balance sheet funding and liquidity.
+He has also held previous roles of CFO at JPMorgan Chase Canada Bank, Vice President of Finance at MBNA Canada, and Director of Consulting at Deloitte.
+Hal is a Chartered Public Accountant and holds a Bachelor of Commerce with Honors in accounting from the University of Ottawa.
+August 2019 14,570 Jason Appel Ontario, Canada Mr. Appel is goeasy's Executive Vice President and Chief Risk Officer, having joined goeasy in January 2013.
 Mr. Appel was previously Senior Vice President, Decision Management, with Citigroup from 2006 to 2012, and prior to that held senior positions in the mortgages and lending division of CIBC.
 Mr. Appel holds a Master of Business Administration from the Schulich School of Business and a Bachelor's Degree from the University of Toronto.
-January 2015 11,633 Andrea Fiederer Ontario, Canada Executive Vice President and Chief Marketing Officer of goeasy Ltd. Ms. Fiederer joined goeasy in January of 2015.
+January 2015 15,960 Andrea Fiederer Ontario, Canada Ms. Fiederer is goeasy's Executive Vice President and Chief Marketing Officer having joined goeasy in January 2015.
 Prior to joining goeasy, Ms. Fiederer held senior marketing roles at Mobilicity and XM Satellite Radio.
 Ms. Fiederer has also held roles at TELUS and BearingPoint where she worked as a Management Consultant.
 She has a Master in Business Administration degree from the Schulich School of Business and a Bachelor of Commerce degree from McGill University.
-January 2015 5,938
+January 2015 11,282